LCAV/FRIDA/README.md

     python check_requirements.py

-If some dependencies are missing, they can be installed with `pip`.
+If some dependencies are missing, they can be installed with `pip install -r requirements.txt`.

 Second, download the recordings data by running the following at the root of the repository